kevinchrist20/rust_playground/README.md

 - [Reqwest](https://crates.io/crates/reqwest): An HTTP client for Rust.
 - [Scraper](https://crates.io/crates/scraper): A crate for scraping HTML documents.
 - [html2text](https://crates.io/crates/html2text): A crate for converting HTML to plain text.
+- [Regex](https://crates.io/crates/regex): A crate for working with regular expressions in Rust.

 ## Resources